 You need to gain expertise quickly.
 My dad has degree in education and worked as a salesman before he started the chicken farm.
 He just went to the library and talked to local farmers on how to raise chickens.
 That’s the way he did things.
 He never cooked in his life before he purchased a Thai restaurant.
 He jumped in and learned on the job.
 Entrepreneurs have to be able to jump in with both feet like that.

 You will spend all your time on your business.
 My dad was always working when I was a kid.
 Running a business will take all of your time.
+From finding the right employees to the right human resource software for payroll management, there will be an endless amount of things to do for your business.
 Entrepreneurs will sacrifice all their time to make their business a success.
 My college friends who started their own businesses were chained down to their office desks for years.
 They couldn’t take a vacation or anything.
 It’s rough on the family.
 Even a small side venture like Retire By 40 is taking up about 4 hours/day of my time (including weekends.)
 I can easily spend 8 hours a day or more doing blog related stuff.

 Healthcare is expensive and many entrepreneurs go without insurance.
 Healthcare is a huge issue now in the US, but it’s not new.
 When we immigrated to the US in the 80’s, we didn’t have health insurance for many many years.
 It’s just one more bill to pay when you’re trying to run your business.
 I’m very lucky that I’m covered under my wife’s current employer sponsored plan.

 You’ll have problems with your employees.
 I think this is a given.
 This is especially true in the hospitality industry like a restaurant.
 An employee may show up drunk, late, or not show up at all and the turnover rate is high.
 It’s hard to keep an employee happy with the low pay scale.
 It’s just another headache to deal with as a business owner.